approov/quickstart-ionic-advancedhttp/SHAPES-EXAMPLE.md

 ionic cap run ios
 ```

 Note that if running on a device, you may need to update the project with signing information.
-You can force Ionic to open the Xcode project to do this by executing `ionic cap build ios`.
+You can force Ionic to open the Xcode project by executing `ionic cap build ios`.

 Note that if you see the message `Error: Invalid checksum received from debugserver` when trying to run on a physical device then this may be because the developer certificate is not trusted on the device.
 To solve this issue on the device, go to `Settings > General > Profiles or Settings > General > Device Management` on the device, depending on the device type and the iOS version, and trust the developer and allow the apps to be run.